kuzzleio/kuzzle-device-manager/doc/2/controllers/models/write-asset/index.md

 - `defaultValues`: Default values for the metadata
 - `metadataDetails`: Metadata group and translations
 - `metadataGroups`: Groups list with translations for group name
+- `tooltipModels`: Tooltip model list, containing each labels and tooltip content to display
 - `measures`: Array of measure definition.
 Each item define a `type` and `name` properties for the measure.

 ---